ilg-physics-ucsb/physics6-manual/6BL/WavesonaString/WavesonaString.md

 Velocity, $v$, is the speed at which any disturbance propagates down the string.
 Wavelength, $\lambda$, is the distance that one sinusoidal oscillation covers on the string.
 Frequency, $f$, is the rate of periodic oscillation.
 For our purposes, we will use units of cycles per second, or hertz, abbreviated Hz.

 ::: Question
-a) Consider a very long string driven by a sinusoidal oscillator.
+a.
+Consider a very long string driven by a sinusoidal oscillator.
 The string is so long that there are no reflections.
 A wave travels at 3 m/s on this string, and the oscillator is set to 10 Hz.
 You can view the wavelength as how far a wave travels in one period of oscillation.
 What is the wavelength in this case?

-b) If the velocity were instead 18 m/s, what would the wavelength be?
+b.
+If the velocity were instead 18 m/s, what would the wavelength be?
 Keep in mind that the frequency is the same as in part a.

+c.
 Is the sinusoidal pattern on the string longer or shorter with a greater propagation velocity?
 <!--
 c) If the frequency of the oscillator were changed to 16 Hz, how far would one cycle travel?
 The velocity is still 12 m/s. -->
 :::